gbeane/retro_game/README.md

 - Large and medium asteroids break into smaller asteroids when hit

 ## Planned Features
-- ship-asteroid collision will destroy asteroid
+- ship-asteroid collision will destroy or split asteroid
-- Clearing all asteroids will spawn a new set of asteroids
 - After certain number of screens cleared, increase difficulty by increasing asteroid speed
 - Basic sound effects